NVIDIA-Merlin/HierarchicalKV/master/_sources/CONTRIBUTING.md.txt

 In addition to the above requirements, contribution also needs to meet the following criteria:
 * The change needs to include unit tests and integration tests if any.
-* Each PR needs to provide necessary documentation or API comment for when and how to use it.
+* Each PR needs to provide necessary documentation for when and how to use it.

 ## Community